 One of the most concerning aspects in preparing for an exchange has to involve visa application.
 I’ve heard stories from family and friends about problems when it comes to visa application.
 It is of utmost importance to read up and research on different immigration websites like digitalemigre.com to know more about the application process before venturing abroad and have a peace of mind while having an education in the school of your choice.
+They can also tell you how to receive for a k-1 visa and other Visa options.
 The bottom-line always lies with how important it is to get it settled as early as possible so that it would not pose much complication.
+You can check out Violence Against Women’s Act(VAWA) for immigration issues.

 Having gone through and almost completing my exchange program in Sweden, I’m here to offer some tips over the application process for a residence permit.